open-policy-agent/opa/site/documentation/how-do-i-write-policies/index.md

 Import statements declare dependencies that modules have on documents defined outside the package.
 By importing a document, the identifiers exported by that document can be referenced within the current module.

-All modules contain an implicit statement which imports the `data` document.
+All modules contain implicit statements which import the `data` and `request` documents.

-Modules use the same syntax to declare dependencies on [Base Documents and Virtual Documents](/docs/arch.html#data-model).
+Modules use the same syntax to declare dependencies on [Base Documents](../how-does-opa-work#base-documents) and [Virtual Documents](../how-does-opa-work#virtual-documents).

 ```ruby
 package opa.examples